Ant0wan/Docker-1/README.md

 - `13` run a wordpress container in background, named "lair", with port 80 bound to host port 8080, using the "spawning-pool" container database.

+- `14` run a phpmyadmin container in background, named "roach-warden", with port 80 bound to port 8081 of the host bound to the "spawning-pool" database.

+- `15` get "spawning-pool" container’s logs in real time.

+- `16` display the "Char" host's currently active containers.

+- `17` restart "overlord" container.

+- `18` run flask container named "Abathur" with container/host ports 3000 bound.

+- `19` create a local swarm on the "Char" host.

+- `20`

 ### 01_dockerfiles

 Introduction to Dockerfile building containers for applications.